-Urmila Shah, who is slightly on the heavier side, has tried and tested almost all kinds of diets to lose weight.
+Urmila Shah, who is on the heavier side, has tried and tested almost all kinds of diets to lose weight.
 However, she has not met with much success.
-One day, she heard about the DNA-based diets from a friend and was tempted to try it.
-On further research, she found out that it was based on how an individual’s genetics reacts with food.
+One day, she hears about DNA based diets from a friend and is tempted to try it.
+On further research, she finds out that it is based on how an individual’s genetics reacts with food.

 Celebrity nutritionist, Ryan Fernando talks exclusively to ParentCircle on the benefits of DNA based diets.

 Eating according to your genetics is a new science.
 This is called nutrigenomics.
 Nutritional genomics, or nutrigenomics, provides insights into how each person reacts to different nutrients like carbs and fats and even, to exercises.
 Here, interactions between genes, food, metabolism and health are studied.
 Accordingly, eating plans are devised.